ceph/ceph/doc/radosgw/pubsub-module.rst

  - port defaults to: 5672
  - vhost defaults to: "/"
  - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1)
  - amqp-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
-Two ack methods exist:
+Three ack methods exist:

   - "none": message is considered "delivered" if sent to broker
   - "broker": message is considered "delivered" if acked by broker (default)
+  - "routable": message is considered "delivered" if broker can route to a consumer

 - Kafka endpoint